megaluck/documentation/docs/introduction/07-Sidechain-SDK-extension.rst

 That new Custom Box Data Serializer require next:

-  1. Definition of function for writing Custom Box Data into the Scorex Writer by implementation of public void serialize(CustomBoxData boxData, Writer writer)function.
+  1. Definition of function for writing Custom Box Data into the Scorex Writer by implementation of ``public void serialize(CustomBoxData boxData, Writer writer)`` method.

   2. Definition of function for reading Custom Box Data from Scorex Reader by implementation of function public CustomBoxData parse(Reader reader)